tigerconnect/desktop-app/README.md

 - Are notifications enabled in the TigerConnect application (User Profile -> Desktop App Settings)?
 - Is the Windows system notifications enabled and is TigerConnect allowed to send notifications?
 - Is Windows focus assist enabled and is TigerConnect in the priority list?

+### Is There an MSI Version Available?

+No, but you can either build one with free online tools or use the executable with a startup script in Group Policy to deploy.
+All the [switches](#windows-commandline-options) are built into the executable.